eezing/gherkin-easy/README.md

 # gherkin-easy

-Use gherkin to drive JavaScript unit testing
+Use gherkin to drive JavaScript unit testing and keep boilerplate to a minimum.

 ## Prerequisites